 ON THIS PAGE: You will learn about how doctors describe ALL.
 This is called subtype and classification.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 To help plan treatment and predict prognosis, doctors divide ALL into subtypes and classify the disease based on the type of lymphocytes that are affected.
 For example, flow cytometry (see Diagnosis) distinguishes between ALL involving T cells or B cells.
-Specific chromosomal or genetic changes in the cancer cells are used to help predict how well the disease will respond to treatment and may guide the treatment choices.
+Specific chromosomal or genetic changes in the cancer cells are used to help predict how well treatment is likely to work and may guide the treatment choices.

-- Philadelphia chromosome positive (BCR-ABL fusion) acute lymphoblastic leukemia (see below)
+Philadelphia chromosome positive (BCR-ABL fusion) ALL (see below)

-Some patients have a type of leukemia called biphenotypic acute leukemia, which means the disease has characteristics of both ALL and acute myeloid leukemia (AML).
+Some patients have a type of leukemia called biphenotypic acute leukemia, also called acute leukemia or ambiguous lineage leukemia, which means the disease has characteristics of both ALL and acute myeloid leukemia (AML).
 This type of leukemia is often treated with the treatments used for ALL.

 The BCR-ABL gene causes specific types of white blood cells called B lymphoblasts to grow out of control.
 It is important to test for the Philadelphia chromosome because it helps the doctor predict a patient’s prognosis and recommend treatment.